thepatrickchin/NeMo-Agent-Toolkit-UI/README.md

 ![NeMo Agent Toolkit Web UI HITL Result](public/screenshots/hitl_prompt.png)

-## Data Management

-### Import and Export

-The application includes built-in data management features to backup and restore your conversations, folders, and prompts.

-#### Export Data

-- **Location**: Click the "Export data" button in the sidebar settings (bottom left corner)
-- **Functionality**: Downloads all your conversations, folder organization, and saved prompts as a JSON file
-- **File format**: `chatbot_ui_history_MM-DD.json` (where MM-DD is the current month-day)

-#### Import Data

-- **Location**: Click the "Import data" button in the sidebar settings (bottom left corner)
-- **Functionality**: Restore conversations, folders, and prompts from a previously exported JSON file
-- **File format**: Accepts `.json` files exported from this application
-- **Process**: Select your backup file → data is automatically loaded → page refreshes to show imported content
-  > **Note**: Importing data will replace your current conversations and settings.
-Export your current data first if you want to keep it.

-## API Integration

 ### Server Communication

 The UI supports both HTTP requests (OpenAI Chat compatible) and WebSocket connections for server communication.
 For detailed information about WebSocket messaging integration, please refer to the [WebSocket Documentation](https://docs.nvidia.com/aiqtoolkit/latest/reference/websockets.html) in the NeMo Agent Toolkit documentation.